cozodb/cozo-docs/source/queries.rst

         ?[a] := r[a]

     It is not even in principle possible for Cozo to rule out all infinite queries without wrongly rejecting valid ones.
-    If you accidentally submitted one, refer to the system ops chapter for how to terminate queries.
+    If you accidentally submitted one, refer to the :doc:`sysops` chapter for how to terminate queries.
     Alternatively, you can give a timeout for the query when you submit.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^